salah-hadi/PrayerTime/README.md

 <p>There are two ways to get prayer times</p>

-- Create a new object
+- Create a new object.
+    Like the previous picture
+- call time functions .
+    Continue the example